How to Write the University of Pennsylvania Application Essays 2018-2019

-A member of the Ivy League, Penn is home to 4 undergraduate schools: the Wharton School of Business, the School of Arts and Sciences, the School of Engineering and Applied Sciences, and the School of Nursing.
+In terms of structure, UPenn has four undergraduate divisions: the School of Arts & Sciences, Wharton School of Business, the School of Engineering and Applied Sciences, and the School of Nursing.

-This guide will give you insight into each of the essay prompts.
-Whether you plan on studying math or gaining a spot in the world-famous Nursing and Management program, we’ll provide you with tips and ideas about how to present your best self to UPenn’s admissions committee.
+This guide will provide invaluable advice for each of the essay prompts.
+Whether you’re majoring in chemistry or applying for the 7-year pre-dental program, we’ll provide you with plenty of tips for how to present your best self to the UPenn admissions office.

 The UPenn Essays: Normal Admissions vs. Specialized Programs?